 "Going into the game in certain situations, I have a pretty good idea of what he's thinking, and that's a big credit to him."

-In an offense that is designed to get the ball into Evans and Godwin's hands, losing both Week 7 in the Bucs' "Monday Night Football" game against the Baltimore Ravens -- Godwin for the season with a dislocated ankle and Evans until at least after their Week 11 bye with a moderate hamstring strain -- meant Mayfield no longer had his trusted safety net in the slot or his big-play target downfield.
+In an offense that is designed to get the ball into Evans' and Godwin's hands, losing both Week 7 in the Bucs' "Monday Night Football" game against the Baltimore Ravens -- Godwin for the season with a dislocated ankle and Evans until at least after their Week 11 bye with a moderate hamstring strain -- meant Mayfield no longer had his trusted safety net in the slot or his big-play target downfield.

 "Seeing the way Mike and Chris have operated my whole time here, I just try and step up in their place," Otton said.
-"Obviously, they're a huge part of our offense and will be whenever they come back, but I think just as a group, we really challenged ourselves, and coach Coen challenged us to, as a collective, raise our game.
+"Obviously, they're a huge part of our offense and will be whenever they come back, but I think just as a group, we really challenged ourselves, and Coach Coen challenged us to, as a collective, raise our game.
 Personally, I wanted to do that, and also as a group, I think we're working hard to do that."

 Since the Ravens game, Otton has run more routes out of the slot than any other receiving target on the team, with 15 catches for 180 receiving yards.
-His usage in motion -- he's been their most commonly used player in motion over the last three weeks -- has shot up as well.
+His usage in motion -- he has been their most commonly used player in motion over the last three weeks -- has shot up as well.

 "Intelligence in football does a lot for you because at this level, obviously you have to be physically gifted, but intelligence takes you to the next level and Cade has that," Mayfield said.
 "Like I said, he understands what we're trying to get done and understands the concepts and everything that everybody else is doing.
 He knows where he fits into it and how to get open."

 They'll host the San Francisco 49ers on Sunday (1 p.m.
-ET, Fox), and they are giving up 38.25 yards per game to opposing tight ends, which is fifth best in the league.
+ET, Fox), and they are giving up 38.25 yards per game to opposing tight ends, fifth best in the league.
 However, the 49ers give up a bit more to targets lining up in the slot -- 82.5 yards per game (11th most).

 "In man-to-man coverage, he's just doing a good job of winning," Mayfield said.
 "But in the zone stuff, he's understanding the soft spots in the zones, the timing of where he's at in the progression and that's a big part of it.
 In this offense right now, we're distributing the ball, trying to get it to everybody and so sometimes they're not keyed in on him.
 There's a couple third downs where they did double cover him -- or tried to -- and so the ball is going to go elsewhere but yeah, he understands where he fits in the progression really well."